heliocloud-data/cloudcatalog/docs/index.rst

-scregistry Documentation
+cloudcatalog Documentation
 ---------------------------------

-This is the documentation for scregistry.
+This is the documentation for cloudcatalog.

 .. toctree::
    :maxdepth: 2